pynamodb/PynamoDB/docs/attributes.rst

 ---------------

 DynamoDB list attributes are simply lists of other attributes.
 DynamoDB asserts no requirements about the types embedded within the list.
-If you want to make a list of mixed types you can do something like this
+Creating an untyped list is done like so:

 .. code-block:: python